 Semi Precious Stones and Diamonds

 Diamonds are hard enough to scratch other services.
-Please take care to store fine jewellery with diamonds separately from other pieces.
+Please take care to store fine jewelry with diamonds separately from other pieces.

 Semi precious stones can be lightly cleaned with a soft dry cloth.
 When wearing these items avoid chemicals such as deodorants, hairsprays and perfumes.
 Try to keep out of direct sunlight.